 Alice Huyler Ramsey was the first woman to drive from New York to California in 1909.
 At the young age of 22, she embarked on a journey that became a historical event.
 Ramsey drove a four-cylinder Maxwell DA for the total of 59 days and had covered over 3,800 miles.
 At a time when women were discouraged from driving, Ramsey publicly uprooted the standard.
 In 1960, she was named "Woman Motorist of the Century" by the American Automobile Association (AAA).

 The First Female Truck Driver

 Luella Bates started her career in transportation in 1918 when she was hired by Four Wheel Drive Auto Co. in Clintonville, WI, where she test drove Model B trucks.
-After World War I, Bates decided to continue her career in trucking, and became the first female truck driver to travel interstate and receive a commercial driver’s license in the state of New York in 1920.
+After World War I, Bates continued her career in trucking, and became the first female truck driver to travel interstate and receive a commercial driver’s license in the state of New York in 1920.
 Her New York trip inspired three other transcontinental tours across the nation, making a name for herself as a demonstrator for Model B trucks, and even newly assembled fire trucks.

 The First Woman To Own A Trucking Company

 Lillie Elizabeth Drennan was the first female driver to receive a commercial driver’s license in the state of Texas in 1929.
-Later that year, Drennan became the first woman to ever own a trucking company (Drennan Truck Lines).
-With her wit and passion for trucking, Drennan had an outstanding reputation for training and hiring female drivers, maintaining an impeccable, award-winning safety record.
+Later that year, Drennan became the first woman to ever own a trucking company, Drennan Truck Lines.
+With her wit and passion for trucking, Drennan had an outstanding reputation for training and hiring female drivers and for maintaining an impeccable, award-winning safety record.
 When the Railroad Commission began supervising Texan motor-freight businesses, and questioned Lillie's abilities, she shrewdly replied, "If any man can beat my [driving] record, I'll just get out of here."
 No man was able to beat her driving record.

 The First Woman To Drive The Alaska Highway